rhoadley.net music research courses software blogs

 • You should now be able to use this information to drive an sfplay~, groove~ or index~ object (the latter allows sample by sample editing).

 • Using one of these objects create a patch that allows control over the cutting of these beats.
+You may prefer to create a composition which uses this method of control at some points, either live or through recording.
 At its simplest, contruct a patch which allows the user to choose which beat is played.
 This could then be looped.

 • You should also try automating the procedure: allow a random or urn object to control which beat is chosen.